I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ns-d3dkmddi-_dxgk_gdiarg_bitblt.md

 ## Members

-`DstAllocationIndex`

-[in] An index of the element in the allocation list that specifies the allocation that is referenced by the <b>DstRect</b> destination rectangle.

-`DstPitch`
+`SrcRect`

+[in] A <a href="https://msdn.microsoft.com/library/windows/hardware/ff569234">RECT</a> structure that defines the rectangular area to be copied.
+This rectangle is specified in the coordinate system of the source surface and is defined by two points: upper left and lower right.
+The two points that define the rectangle are always well ordered.

+The source rectangle can exceed the bounds of the source surface.

+This rectangle is mapped to the destination rectangle defined by <b>DstRect</b>. <b>SrcRect</b> is used to transform sub-rectangles from the source space to the destination space.

-[in] The pitch of the destination surface, in bytes.
-For more information on using pitch, see Remarks section.
+For more information, see the Remarks section.

 `DstRect`